in ,

 Untreated Type 1 diabetes can result in death within a few days.
 It is important not to miss your insulin dose, even a single dose!

-In times of acute stress, one should check ketones in urine via a dipstick or Ketometer.
 If urinary or blood ketones are positive after stopping insulin, don’t wait!
 Get one dose of your rapid and long-acting insulin and go straight to the emergency.

 Your doctor will be giving you intravenous fluids, checking and correcting abnormal electrolytes, correcting acidosis by giving alkali (sodium bicarbonate) if acidosis is severe, and may give you antibiotics if an infection is an exacerbating factor.